agatakolohe/Parks-Lookup.Solution/README.md

 ##### Using Swagger Documentation

-To explore the API with Swashbuckle, launch using the command `dotnet run` in the terminal and go to `http://localhost:5000/swagger`
+To explore the API with Swashbuckle, launch using the command `dotnet run` in the terminal and go to `http://localhost:5000/` in browser.

 ## Endpoints